A. AIBA Technical Rules.

 b.
 Logged experience of officiating at least 12 contests in each season.

 c.
-Recommendation from Command Boxing Representative.
+Recommendation from Regional Boxing Secretary / Chairman.
 The recommendation is to include a brief summary of candidate’s achievements.

-22. Applications must be submitted in writing by Command Boxing Representative to the Army Major Officials Secretary at least 21 days prior to Army Individuals Championships.
-Contact details are available via the Secretary Army BA or the Army Boxing web site.
+22. Applications must be submitted in writing by Single Service Officials Secretaries or Regional Boxing Chairman to the UKAF & Army Officials Chairman at least 21 days prior to Army Individuals Championships.
+Contact details are available via the Army BA Ops Officer or the Army Boxing web site.

-25. The Army BA Officials’ Secretary is to maintain a list of all of Army Major Panel Officials and all Grade A and AIBA registered Supervisors, Referees, Judges, Jury, and Timekeepers who must be qualified by examination by the Army BA/UK AFBA/England Boxing .
+25. The UKAF & Army BA Officials’ Chairman is to maintain a list of all of Major Panel Officials and all Grade A and AIBA registered Supervisors, Referees, Judges, and Timekeepers who must be qualified by examination by the Army BA/UK AFBA/England Boxing.
 All Officials must be members of a Club or other affiliated Association (e.g. UK AFBA).
 Only Officials from this list will be authorised to officiate at preliminary, Association, pre-¼ Finals and ¼ Final rounds of all Championships and representative matches.

 26. Appointment to England Boxing Semi Final and Final rounds will be by England Boxing.